Find Your Career

 Finding a job isn't easy.
 How can someone pick in one decision what they want to do for the rest of their lives?
 Well, we want to take that pressure off of you.

 Firstly, don't see it as a job.
 Look at your work as your career.
 It should complement your personality, your interests, and your lifestyle.
 It will integrate well into your life if it truly means something to you.
 We want to bring to light all the different possible career paths that are out there in the respective fields of STEM.
 Oftentimes, we assume there are only a handful of options with a certain degree.
-But, there is always more.
+But there are always more!

 Explore the capabilities of your degree a bit further and you might be surprised as to what you will find!
 Check out the Center for Career Development at UConn for specific opportunities to further shape your career path.